 \section{Introduction}

-The AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Nastase:2007kj,Ramallo:2013bua} allow for treating the strong coupling regime of a non-abelian gauge theory.
-In the first proposal it was shown how to obtain two point correlation functions of the gauge theory by studying classical fields on the anti de-Sitter space-time.
-Few months after the original proposal it was present in parallel by Soo-Jong Rey and Jung-Tay Yee \cite{Rey:1998ik} and by Juan Maldacena \cite{Maldacena:1998im} another page on the AdS/CFT dictionary.
-They proposed that the dual picture of a static $q\bar{q}$ pair consists of a semi-classical static string stretched inside the AdS space with endpoints attached to the AdS boundary.
-With the rise of Lattice QCD \cite{Wilson:1974sk,Kogut:1974ag, Kogut:1982ds} the phenomenology of non-abelian gauge theories could be explored more directly.
-Lattice simulations shows that in a confining gauge theory the interaction potential is linear for large distances, say $U(r)\sim \sigma r + \mathcal{O}(1),$ while for any CFT the conformal symmetry requires that the potential be of the Coulomb type, $U_{_\textit{CFT}}\sim \frac{1}{r},$ and there is no confinement.
-From a phenomenological point of view the AdS/CFT dictionary is not directly applicable to describe elementary particle phenomena and conformal symmetry is one of the obstacles.
-A first proposal to modify the AdS/CFT dictionary to describe QCD phenomenology was made by Polchinski and Strassler in \cite{Polchinski:2002jw}, they broke conformal symmetry through the introduction of an infrared wall leading to a good description of the cross sections in deep inelastic scattering process.
+The AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Rey:1998ik,Maldacena:1998im, Nastase:2007kj,Ramallo:2013bua} allows for treating the strong coupling regime of a non-abelian gauge theory.
+With the rise of Lattice QCD \cite{Wilson:1974sk,Kogut:1974ag, Kogut:1982ds} the phenomenology of non-abelian gauge theories have been explored more directly.
+Lattice simulations shows that, in a confining gauge theory, the interaction potential is linear for large distances, $U(r)\sim \sigma r + \mathcal{O}(1)$, while for any CFT the conformal symmetry requires that the potential be Coulomb type, $U_{_\textit{CFT}}(r)\sim \frac{1}{r},$ and there is no confinement.
+A first proposal that modifies the AdS/CFT dictionary to describe QCD phenomenology was made by Polchinski and Strassler in \cite{Polchinski:2002jw}, where the conformal symmetry is broken through the introduction of an infrared wall and it leads to a good description of the cross sections in deep inelastic scattering.
 The same strategy was used to describe glueball mass spectrum \cite{BoschiFilho:2002ta,BoschiFilho:2002vd}.
-This scenario is now known as the Hard-Wall model, in the context of Wilson-loop it was discussed in \cite{BoschiFilho:2004ci,Boschi-Filho:2006ssg} for zero temperature and in \cite{BoschiFilho:2006pe} for finite temperature.
+This scenario, known as the Hard-Wall model, was used to compute Wilson loops of static mesons \cite{BoschiFilho:2004ci,Boschi-Filho:2006ssg, BoschiFilho:2006pe}.